Empress Matilda was born Adelaide, the daughter of King Henry I

 King David I of Scotland and King Stephen reached an agreement and hostilities were ended between the two.

-Matilda and Geoffrey landed at Arundel in Sussex to press Matilda’s claim to the throne.
+Having secured much of Normandy, Matilda and Geoffrey landed at Arundel in Sussex to press Matilda’s claim to the throne.

 1139 (after September)